 - Should authorize termination of the contract by the covered entity if the covered entity determines that the business associate has violated a material term of the contract.

 Our mission is to provide the highest quality service to achieve your educational goals.
-We provide our training classes offered in different cities with the flexible training schedule.
-In case due to a busy schedule, you cannot attend classes, you can buy self-study kit or attend virtual classroom training.
+We provide our training classes offered in different cities with a flexible training schedule.
+In case due to a busy schedule, you cannot attend classes, you can buy a self-study kit or attend virtual classroom training.